 Demand for the fund highlights wider concerns about the lack of financial support to freelance artists during the pandemic.
 To fund all 1283 applicants would have required £25,660,000, demonstrating the gap in support and a marked increase compared to previous funds run by Jerwood Arts.

-A survey of over 1200 applicants reinforces this: 50% reported their main source of income as emergency funding from national arts councils, private funders and unions, while only 45% cited the Self-Employment Income Support Scheme (SEISS).
+A survey of over 1200 applicants reinforces this: 48% reported their main source of income as emergency funding from national arts councils, private funders and unions, and 48% cited the Self-Employment Income Support Scheme (SEISS).

-The survey highlights the stark impact of Covid-19 on all areas of early-career freelance artists and producers’ professional lives: over half (53%) said they have been less active creatively since Covid-19 hit, and are experiencing slower career progression because of reduced opportunities (52%).
+The survey highlights the stark impact of Covid-19 on all areas of early-career freelance artists and producers’ professional lives: over half (52%) said they have been less active creatively since Covid-19 hit, and are experiencing slower career progression because of reduced opportunities (54%).
 Most thought they were unlikely to abandon their artistic practice, but the survey suggests that their ability to be creative due to financial and sector constraints has been seriously hindered.
-Over a third (34%) reported less time to practice due to having to seek income elsewhere, 23% said they were less able to pursue their career due to impact of Covid-19 on their mental health, and 17% due to its impact on their friends, family and community.
+Over a third (37%) reported less time to practice due to having to seek income elsewhere, 24% said they were less able to pursue their career due to the impact of Covid-19 on their mental health, and 18% due to its impact on their friends, family and community.

 The survey also suggests where artists are experiencing the greatest change to their practice.
-There is a marked shift towards digital, with over half (55%) taking a more ‘blended’ digital / in real life approach to both making and sharing their work, while peer support networks (58%) have become the most critical non-financial source of support, and over a third (34%) say they have greater involvement and awareness of sector-wide issues.
+There is a marked shift towards digital, with over half (58%) taking a more ‘blended’ digital / in real life approach to both making and sharing their work, and over a third (35%) say they have greater involvement and awareness of sector-wide issues.

 Jerwood Arts developed the Live Work Fund, with substantial contributions from the Wolfson Foundation (particularly to support those working with music), the Esmée Fairbairn Foundation and The Linbury Trust.
 The £660k Live Work Fund awarded £20,000 to 33 outstanding artists and producers and will also provide mentoring support.
 Through a specially designed decision-making process, Jerwood Arts worked with 13 of its Artist Advisors to create a peer-led, artist-centred approach that focused on identifying the most promising artists who had both imaginative ideas for the future of their own practice, and a demonstrable commitment to contributing to their wider artistic community.